karma-o/yanosik-test-task/README.md

 # yanosik-test-task

----
 main functionality was implemented according to the task description (`task_description/Task_PL.png`).

+You can see the workflow of the user request in the console when you run the app.

+I used MySQL for this task.

 Used dependencies:
 * Spring context for more convenient dependency injection;
 * JSON dependency for more convenient JSON parsing/composing;
 * I am also using a Google code style convention and a checkstyle plugin for code quality;

-You can see the workflow of the user request in the console when you run the app

 ---
 ## How to run

----
 1. Run the SQL script to set up the database with mock data (`src/main/resources/init_db.sql`);

 2. To set the server online, you have to run the main method in the `UserRequestListener` class (`src/main/java/org/yanosik/test/task/server/UserRequestListener.java`);